The Student Portal is a website (students.allinlearning.com) students can log into with Chromebooks, computers, tablets, or smartphones in order to:

 To keep students from having access to the assessment outside of class, you can click on "End Session" to produce a report, or if they need more time and you want them to finish the assessment in class tomorrow, deactivate the assessment for Engage & Learn.

 You can deactivate the assessment for Engage & Learn by clicking the Engage & Learn settings button above your list of students and then clicking the Deactivate button.
-Notice that the Engage & Learn settings button turns from green to red.
-If the button is green, the students can access it in their student portal.
+Notice that the Student Portal Settings button turns from green (activated) to red (deactivated).

 Tomorrow, when you're ready for the students to complete the assessment, just click that same button and activate it again.
 The students will be able to pick up right where they left off.